The Boys of Fall: Charts

 On the Billboard Hot Country Songs charts dated July 31, 2010, the song debuted at number 17, becoming Chesney's highest debut on the charts since "Don't Blink" debuted at number 16 in September 2007.
 The song peaked at number 18 on the Billboard Hot 100 pop singles chart in August as the 2010 high school football season commenced across the nation.
 The song became Chesney's eighteenth Number One single on the country charts for the week of October 9, 2010.
-With its peak, Chesney has charted at least one Number One song for each year since 2001.
+With its peak, Chesney had charted at least one Number One song for a ten-year stretch, dating back to 2001.